emilythestrangee/myDFIR_SOC/Day 09 - Sysmon Setup Tutorial.md

 ## Introduction

-Goal: Install Sysmon on a Windows server and verify that it generates logs.
+Goal: Install Sysmon on a Windows server and verify that it generates logs (telemetry).

 ---